 Torres del Paine is an incredibly beautiful mountain in Chilean Patagonia, but the National Park administration and tourist businesses in the region have made their best to make it a terrible experience.

-The Chileans in Torres del Paine area are extremely inventive and sophisticated in finding ways to milk the foreign tourist.
-To start with, almost everything there (accommodation, park entrance fees, transportation) is with different price for locals and foreigners.
+The Chileans in the Torres del Paine area are extremely inventive and sophisticated in finding ways to milk foreign tourists.
+To start with, almost everything there (accommodation, park entrance fees, transportation) is at different prices for locals and foreigners.
 The “gringo prices” are 3 to 5 times higher, making the place ridiculously expensive by any standard.
 In the Argentinian Patagonia, the entrance is free and there are free campsites in the park.
 No such loopholes in Chile.

 Thanks, we will pass.
-My project manager would never approve such expense.
+My project manager would never approve of such expenses.
 We will do a day trek instead.